statisticalbiotechnology/cb2030/questions/linearmodels.md

 ' nbrnaliv>1 + paydu==1 + totincr ' ), what is the meaning of the single apostrophe in this formula?
 > It just meansd that the formula continues on the next line.

+## R2 vs. R

+1. In Downey chapter 11.4, the author gives an example of the predictive power of his model, mentioning that previous models had low R² values.
+When regularly working with predictive models, is there a common threshold or interval of R² that a suitable models must fulfill?
+> The criterium should be that they are significant.

+1. Where do the Pearson correlation coefficient and the coefficient of determination differ in theory?
+1. Correlation r and R2  both describe the relationship between Y and X. What is the difference between correlation coefficient r and R2 ?
+Are there cases where either of them is more reliable?
+> One is the square of the other.
+A typical case where they differ is if r is negative, then r^2 is positive.

+1. In section 11.2, when investigating for a spurious relationship between the mother's age and the firstborn's weight, the results were statistically significant, but the R2-value was.
+In which ways are p-value and R2-value important in statistical models and which of the two should we prioritize?
+> prioritize p.

 ## Data cleaning

 1. Linear models are sensitive to outliers which therefore commonly is corrected for by removal.
 In the case of large samples including thousands of entities, how do we determine which sample data points that can considered as outliers?
 Do we ourselves define some kind of threshold or is there a general method that can be used for filtering away these outliers?